xwiki/xwiki-docker/README.md

 # Introduction

-This project contains the Dockerfile for building a container running XWiki 7.0 on Tomcat with MySQL as a database.
+This project contains the Dockerfile for building a container running XWiki 8.4.1 on Tomcat with MySQL as a database, including libreoffice server for Office import and xinit to stop/start the XWiki instance.

+The data created in XWiki is persistant in an xwiki-data container.

 # Building